Wen2012/irt-trilogy-one/chapter1.md

 # First Chapter

 Item Response Theory (IRT) is a theoretical model.
 It is conceptualized  to interpret the relationships between items (questions) and respondents (people) with probabilistic features.

+This theory is heavily influenced by the test development in the united states

 In order to understand its definition, structure, and interpretation in data analysis, we need have the following prior knowledge.

+## Notations

 * Testing theories